Braves vs. Phillies Player Props Betting Odds

 Bohm Stats

-- Bohm has eight doubles, six home runs, 14 walks and 37 RBI (50 total hits).
-He's also stolen two bases.
+- Bohm has 51 hits with nine doubles, six home runs and 15 walks.
+He has driven in 37 runs with two stolen bases.

-- Bohm will look for his fourth straight game with a hit in this contest.
-During his last five outings he is hitting .316 with a home run and five RBI.
+- Bohm will look for his fifth straight game with a hit in this contest.
+In his last five games he is batting .333 with a double, a home run, a walk and five RBI.

 Bohm Recent Games